Phase-field modeling of cyclic behavior in quasi-brittle materials: A micromechanics-based approach: Introduction

-In the second type of fatigue models, the degradation function depends on a fatigue history variable, which evolves over time and is typically expressed in rate form due to its process-dependent nature.
-The history variable can be configured to increase only during unloading to avoid impacting the monotonic loading case, as demonstrated in \cite{seles2021a}, or only during loading, as shown in \cite{carrara2020a}.
-This variable accumulates over loading cycles, and once a specific threshold is surpassed, fatigue degradation begins to reduce the fracture energy.
-This model is originally developed for brittle fracture and has been further extended to ductile fracture \cite{ulloa2021a, khalil2022a}.
+In degradation-based fatigue models, the degradation function depends on a fatigue history variable that evolves over time and is typically formulated in rate form due to its process-dependent nature.
+This history variable may be designed to evolve only during unloading, in order to preserve the monotonic response \cite{seles2021a}, or only during loading \cite{carrara2020a}.
+The variable accumulates over loading cycles, and once a prescribed threshold is exceeded, fatigue degradation initiates and progressively reduces the fracture energy.
+Although originally developed for brittle fracture, this modeling framework has subsequently been extended to ductile fracture \cite{ulloa2021a, khalil2022a}.

 Ratcheting refers to the progressive accumulation of plastic strain in materials subjected to cyclic loading \cite{ulloa2021b}.
 This behavior typically occurs when loading and unloading cycles are asymmetric (i.e., have a non-zero mean stress).
 With each cycle, a small amount of plastic deformation accumulates, which can lead to significant long-term damage \cite{paul2010a}.
 Modeling ratcheting and stress relaxation requires non-associative plasticity models that include an internal variable to capture the accumulated inelastic strain, often referred to as ratcheting strain \cite{houlsby2017a}.
 While such models have been extensively developed for metals \cite{chaboche2008a}, similar behaviors have been observed in quasi-brittle materials, which exhibit both brittle fracture and ductile-like deformation depending on the stress state and loading path.
 Under cyclic loading, frictional sliding along closed microcracks can contribute to a ratcheting-like response.
 Unlike classical hardening, which primarily modifies the yield surface to represent accumulated plastic strain, this mechanism is associated with irreversible microstructural rearrangements that progressively influence the direction of plastic flow.
 Accordingly, the ratcheting strain tensor is introduced as an internal variable that evolves through a non-associative flow rule, as proposed by Houlsby et al. \cite{houlsby2017a}.
 When subjected to force-controlled loading, this results in incremental mean strain accumulation, whereas under displacement-controlled loading, it manifests as stress relaxation.